-Vaccines are especially important for seniors because people age 65 and older are at higher risk of complications from these preventable diseases.
+Vaccines are important because people aged 65 and older have weaker immune systems or ongoing health conditions that put them at higher risk of complications from vaccine-preventable diseases.

-Older adults need to keep their vaccines current because:
+Older adults also need to keep vaccines current because:

 - They might not have been vaccinated as a child

-- Pneumonia – both Prevnar 13 and Pneumovax 23 (talk to doctor)
+- Pneumonia – PPSV23 and possibly PCV13 as well (talk to doctor)